Skip to Content

 Seeing elephants is one of the best things to do in Sri Lanka.
 And for me, seeing some at an elephant orphanage wasn’t going to cut it – I wanted to see WILD elephants!

-After going on a safari in Udawalawe National Park for myself, I discovered that it wasn’t exactly what all of the rumors and blogs say.
-In fact, there are a few things you should know about going on a safari in Udawalawe National Park before you go!
+There is a wide variety of information out there about safaris in Sri Lanka.
+After going on one for myself, I discovered that it wasn’t exactly what all of the rumors and blogs say.
+So I wanted to share a few things you should know about going on a safari in Udawalawe National Park before you go!

-So without further ado, here is my honest TRUTH about visiting Udawalawe National Park including what to expect from a safari and more!
+So without further ado, here is my honest TRUTH about visiting Udawalawe National Park including what to expect from a safari, the best safari tours, and more!

 6 Things to Expect from a Safari in Udawalwe National Park